Lynching in the United States: State laws

-In an odd turn in 1951, South Carolina passed a law criminalizing second-degree lynching, which it defined as "any act of violence inflicted by a mob upon the body of another person and from which death does not result shall constitute the crime of lynching in the second degree and shall be a felony.
+In 1951, South Carolina passed a law criminalizing second-degree lynching, which it defined as "any act of violence inflicted by a mob upon the body of another person and from which death does not result shall constitute the crime of lynching in the second degree and shall be a felony.
 Any person found guilty of lynching in the second degree shall be confined at hard labor in the State Penitentiary for a term not exceeding 20 years nor less than three years, at the discretion of the presiding judge."
 By 2003, however, all but two of the state's 46 counties charged blacks with second-degree lynching out of proportion to their representation in the population.
 In the prior 5 years, 4,000 adults were charged, and 136 were convicted.
 Black suspects were convicted of this assault charge at twice the rate of white suspects.
 1,400 juvenile lynching charges were filed, and, in 2002, 231 Black youths were convicted, ten times as many as white youths.
 In 2006, five white teenagers were given various sentences for second-degree lynching in a non-lethal attack on a young Black man in South Carolina.
 In 2010, the South Carolina Sentencing Reform Commission voted to rename the law "assault and battery by a mob", and to soften consequences for situations in which no one was killed or seriously injured in an attack by two or more people on a single victim.

 Representation in popular culture

-The 1935 New York anti-lynching exhibitions were held in support of the Costigan-Wagner Bill, with many artworks depicting lynching in various ways.
+The 1935 New York anti-lynching exhibitions were held in support of the Costigan–Wagner Bill, with many artworks depicting lynching in various ways.

 Lynch Fragments is a series of abstract metal sculptures begun in 1963 by artist Melvin Edwards, who has described the works as metaphors for both the violence inflicted on black people in the United States, and the power and struggles of African Americans fighting against that violence.
 The title of the first work in the series, Some Bright Morning, references an account in Ralph Ginzburg's 1962 anthology 100 Years of Lynchings.